sofiberry/sofiberry.github.io/README.md

 ## Discription :

 - This Repo helps to watch and discover Web_Dev based applications through github.io
-- I create this `repo` to Deploy my Project, and Other `Web Based` applications Stuffs through internet for every one via `github.com`
+- I create this `repo` to Deploy my  `Projects`, and Other `Web Based` applications Stuffs through internet for every one via `github.com`
 - You can also watch websites via using a links which are listed below.

 ## Watch My websites